Pervasive Label Errors in Test Sets Destabilize Machine Learning Benchmarks: Datasets

 \textbf{CIFAR-10 / CIFAR-100 \citep{cifar10}.} The CIFAR-10 and CIFAR-100 datasets are collections of small $32 \times 32$ images and labels from a set of 10 or 100 classes, respectively.
 The images were collected by searching the internet for the class label.
 Human labelers were instructed to select images that matched their class label (query term) by filtering out mislabeled images.
 Images were intended to only have one prominent instance of the object, but could be partially occluded as long as it was identifiable to the labeler.

-\textbf{Caltech-256 \citep{caltech}.} Caltech-256 is a database of images and classes.
+\textbf{Caltech-256 \citep{caltech}.} Caltech-256 is a database of images sorted into 256 classes, plus an extra class called ``clutter''.
 Images were scraped from image search engines.
 Four human labelers were instructed to rate the images into ``good,'' ``bad,'' and ``not applicable,'' eliminating the images that were confusing, occluded, cluttered, artistic, or not an example of the object category from the dataset.
+Because no explicit test set is provided, we study label errors in the entire dataset to ensure coverage of any test set split used by practitioners. \textbf{Modifications}: In our study, we ignore data with the ambiguous ``clutter'' label (class 257) and consider only the images labeled class 1 to class 256.

-\textbf{ImageNet \citep{imagenet}.} ImageNet is a database of images and classes.
+\textbf{ImageNet \citep{imagenet}.} ImageNet is a database of images belonging to one of 1,000 classes.
 Images were scraped by querying words from WordNet ``synonym sets'' (synsets) on several image search engines.
 The images were labeled by Amazon Mechanical Turk workers who were asked whether each image contains objects of a particular given synset.
 Workers were instructed to select images that contain objects of a given subset regardless of occlusions, number of objects, and clutter to ``ensure diversity'' in the dataset's images.

 \textbf{QuickDraw \citep{quickdraw2017google}.} The Quick, Draw! dataset contains more than 1 billion doodles collected from users of an experimental game to benchmark image classification models.
 Users were instructed to draw pictures corresponding to a given label, but the drawings may be ``incomplete or may not match the label.''
 Because no explicit test set is provided, we study label errors in the entire dataset to ensure coverage of any test set split used by practitioners.